CZ-NIC/knot/doc/reference.rst

 - ``none`` – The zone file is not used at all.
 - ``difference`` – If the zone contents are already available during server start or reload, the difference is computed between them and the contents of the zone file.
 This difference is then checked for semantic errors and applied to the current zone contents.
 - ``difference-no-serial`` – Same as ``difference``, but the SOA serial in the zone file is ignored, the server takes care of incrementing the serial automatically.
 - ``whole`` – Zone contents are loaded from the zone file.

-When ``difference`` is configured and there are no zone contents yet (cold start of Knot and no zone contents in journal), it behaves the same way like ``whole``.
+When ``difference`` is configured and there are no zone contents yet (cold start and no zone contents in the journal), it behaves the same way as ``whole``.

 *Default:* whole